Order of Visit: High Point # 45

 Like several other state high points, Wyoming’s highest peak is named after a noteworthy American geographer and surveyor from the late 19th century – Henry Gannett (1846-1914).

-By 1879, Gannett and other geographers began lobbying the U.S. Government to consolidate federal mapmaking functions in a single government agency.
-The result was the creation of the U.S. Geologic Survey (USGS), where Gannett worked under the agency’s first director, Clarence King (the namesake of Utah’s Kings Peak).
+In 1879, Gannett and other geographers began lobbying the U.S. government to consolidate federal mapmaking functions into a single agency.
+This led to the establishment of the U.S. Geological Survey (USGS), where Gannett served under its first director, Clarence King—the namesake of Utah’s Kings Peak.

-During his time with the USGS, Gannett focused on creating precise quad-shaped topographic boundaries for census surveys.
-These quadrangles eventually became the basis for the grid markings used on topographic maps today, and Gannett is regularly referred to as the “Father of the Quadrangle” and the “Father of Government Mapmaking.”
+During his tenure with the USGS, Gannett focused on creating precise quad-shaped topographic boundaries for America’s census surveys.
+These quadrangles eventually became the foundations for the grid-style markings we use on topographic maps today.
+As a result, Henry Gannett is often called the“Father of Topographic Mapmaking.

-In 1888, Gannett became one of the founding members of the National Geographic Society, serving as the organization’s first secretary, and later as treasurer, and then vice-president, and finally president in 1909.
+Surveying and mapmaking weren’t Gannett’s only legacy, though.
+In 1888, Gannett became one of the founding members of the National Geographic Society, serving as the organization’s first secretary, then treasurer, vice president, and finally president in 1910.

-Two years later, in 1890, Gannett and Thomas Mendenhall campaigned to establish the U.S. Board on Geographic Names, which would establish the official names of locations within the Unites States and its territories.
-And once it the board was actually created, U.S. President Benjamin Harrison appointed Gannett as one of the board’s ten inaugural members.
+In 1890, Henry Gannett and renowned meteorologist Thomas Mendenhall pushed Congress to create the U.S. Board on Geographic Names (USBGN).
+This body approves official names of locations within the United States and its territories and resolves conflicts among spellings and multiple names.
+After the USBGN was officially established in 1890, President Benjamin Harrison appointed Henry Gannett as one of the board’s ten inaugural members.

-In 1906, Wyoming’s high point and highest point in the Great Yellowstone Ecosystem (GYE) was named for Henry Gannett.
-Five years later, Mount Gannett, a 9,629′ peak in Alaska’s Chugach Mountains was also named in his honor.
+Wyoming’s high point, and the highest point in the Greater Yellowstone Ecosystem, was ultimately named for Henry Gannett in 1906, the same year he turned 60 years old.
+Five years later, Mount Gannett, a 9,629′ peak in Alaska’s Chugach Mountains, was also named in his honor.

 Henry Gannett